csc1998/sound/README.txt

    use this IP to run Putty.

-   Third, the user can git clone the "sound" file from GitHub to Putty, and 'make' it and run the "sound.a".
+   Third, the user can git clone the "sound" file from GitHub to Putty, and "make" it and run the "./sound.a".

    Next, the user can make some sound to the mirophone, and you will get the sound signal on the Putty and receive the "sound.php" on